openSUSE/wicked/man/src/wicked-redfish.8.md

 Copyright (C) 2022 SUSE LLC

 # BUGS
-Please report bugs as described at http://bugs.opensuse.org
+Please report bugs as described at <%PACKAGE_BUGREPORT%>

 # SEE ALSO
 **`wicked`**(8), **`wicked-config`**(5)